ErlenePsyD/ssgweb/erlenepsyd.com/content/blog/ten-caregiver-spaces.md

 As a psychologist and a Caregiver, I have been thinking about how we might better clarify, even to ourselves, what help and support we need most to feel helped and supported in our Caregiver role.
 What I came up with is the identification of different SPACES that are often whittled away or completely lost over one’s time as a Caregiver.

-I recognize that not everyone has the resources to even consider this concept of space and exercise.
+I recognize that not everyone has the resources to even consider this concept of space and options.
 By this, I mean the resources of time and energy, health, ability, fiscal solvency, and social connections.

 ### The 10 SPACES